Can't ban lingerie-clad mannequins: Civic chief tells corporator

-Sitaram Kunte rejects proposal initiated by corporator Ritu Tawde for punishing shops that have these dummys on display, but says state can initiate action under the Indecent Representation of Woman (Prohibition) Act
+Sitaram Kunte rejects Ritu Tawde’s proposal for punishing shops that have these dummys on display, but says state can initiate action under Indecent Representation of Woman (Prohibition) Act

 Four months after BMC corporators passed a resolution to ban mannequins sporting lingerie, Municipal Commissioner Sitaram Kunte dismissed it saying that there was no provision in the civic law to ban display of lingerie-clad mannequins.